codess-aus/DP-900/nonrelational.md

 A **graph** data store is designed to support extensive, complex relationships between entities.
 This helps to make it easier to perform complex relation analysis.

+You do not need to define a schema on non-relational data.
+A non-relational database does not require you to configure a schema.
+It focuses on storing the data as it is rather than manipulating the data in tables and columns like in a relational database.

+You can use non-relational data to store data that has a highly variable structure.

+You can store entities with different structures in a non-relational data store, for example, a customer in an e-commerce platform could have multiple contact numbers or addresses, while another customer could have only one contact number.
+Non-relational data provides you this flexibility.

+You can use indexing with non-relational data in a similar way to an index in a relational database.
+Some non-relational databases, such as Cosmos DB, support indexing in the fields of a stored entity, in a similar way a relational database does.